Golden State Killer suspect arrested in California

 The suspect believed to be the notorious Golden State Killer — who was wanted in a dozen murders and nearly 50 rapes from the late 1970s to the mid-1980s — has been arrested in California, officials said Wednesday.

-Joseph James DeAngelo, 72, was arrested early Wednesday at his Citrus Heights home, located 16 miles northeast of Sacramento, on suspicion of two counts of murder, officials said at a news conference.
+Joseph James DeAngelo, 72, was arrested early Wednesday at his Citrus Heights home, located 16 miles northeast of Sacramento, after a DNA sample matched to that of the Golden State Killer, officials said at a news conference.

-County records show DeAngelo is being held at the Sacramento County Main Jail, where he is reportedly on suicide watch.
+County records show DeAngelo is being held at the Sacramento County Main Jail, where he's being held on two counts of first-degree murder and is reportedly on suicide watch.

-Ventura County District Attorney Greg Totten said DeAngelo has been charged with two counts of first-degree murder in the 1980 killings of a couple.
+Officials said prosecutors will seen the death penalty against DeAngelo, who's a former police officer.

 Sacramento County District Attorney Anne Marie Schubert said that DNA led investigators to identifying DeAngelo and helped solve the case in the last six days.

+"We knew we were looking for a needle in a haystack, but we also knew that needle was there," Schubert said.
+"We found the needle in the haystack and it was right here in Sacramento."

-The Golden State Killer is believed to be responsible for at least 12 murders, 45 rapes and 120 home burglaries throughout Sacramento County, according to FOX40.
-The cold-case killer is believed to have raped 37 people around Sacramento and Central Valley and killed two between 1976 and 1978, according to the Bee.
+The Golden State Killer is believed to be responsible for at least 12 murders, 45 rapes and 120 home burglaries throughout the state of California.

+The cold-case killer is believed to have raped 37 people around Sacramento and Central Valley and killed two between 1976 and 1978, according to The Sacramento Bee.
 Officials believed he moved to the Bay Area and Southern California from there.

-“It is the most prolific unsolved serial killing case probably in modern history,” Sacramento County District Attorney Anne Marie Schubert told FOX40.
+DeAngelo worked as an officer with the Exeter Police Department from 1973 until 1976.
+He was fired from the Auburn Police Department in 1979 after he was arrested for stealing a can of dog repellant and a hammer from a drug store, according to Auburn Journal articles from the time.

-"I just found out this morning," she told newspaper.
+"I just found out this morning," she told the newspaper.
 "I'm overwhelmed with joy.
 I've been crying, sobbing."

 Interest in the cold case was renewed following the release of the late author Michelle McNamara’s crime novel “I’ll Be Gone In The Dark.”

-McNamara’s husband, actor Patton Oswalt, and her friend Billy Jensen published the book after her death.
-It reached No. 1 on The New York Times’ best-seller list last month, according to the Bee.
+McNamara’s husband, actor Patton Oswalt, and her friend, Billy Jensen, published the book after her death.
+It reached No. 1 on The New York Times’ best-seller list last month.

-Oswalt wrote in a tweet that he hoped to ask the Golden State Killer questions that McNamara wanted answered before her death.
+Sacramento County Sheriff Scott Jones on Wednesday credited McNamara's book for keeping the Golden State Killer case public, but noted that "no information extracted from that book...directly led to the apprehension" of DeAngelo.

+Oswalt countered on Twitter, saying that her book "did" help the case, but said that his late wife "didn't care about getting any shine on herself.
+She cared about the #GoldenStateKiller being behind bars and the victims getting some relief."